The history of Sag Harbor Cup

 From those early days, the club has grown both literally and physically.
 A vacant bit of waterfront land which once housed a simple tent for members is now the site of the picturesque BYC clubhouse — the club’s headquarters and a hub for member activities and events.

-And over the years, children who first learned to sail in the Breakwater Yacht Club’s Youth Sailing Program have grown up, become parents themselves and are now sharing their love of sailing with the next generation.
+Over the years, children who first learned to sail in the Breakwater Yacht Club’s Youth Sailing Program have grown up, become parents themselves and are now sharing their love of sailing with the next generation.
 BYC, too, has extended its mission of community support by sponsoring sailing programs to reach adults just learning to sail, high school students, at risk youth and cancer patients.

-Because at Breakwater Yacht Club, sailing is who we are, whether we are cruisers, racers or people who just want to connect with others in our community and build relationships.
+At Breakwater Yacht Club, sailing is who we are, whether we are cruisers, racers or people who just want to connect with others in our community and build relationships.

-So come join us… we’d loved to have you.
+Come join us… we’d loved to have you.